amlt-by-coinfirm/AMLT-Report-oracle/README.md

 **We follow OpenZeppelin's encapsulation pattern**: [described here](https://ethereum.stackexchange.com/questions/67137/why-creating-a-private-variable-and-a-getter-instead-of-just-creating-a-public-v)

 **BaseAMLOracle is not a library**: we believe it would make versioning more difficult, and the gas savings marginal, since in most cases of future development, a new BaseAMLOracle would be deployed anyway, making shared code footprint minimal.
+Each oracle is designed to be monolith and independent.

 **AML status is not encrypted on-chain**: The statuses are meant to be read and used by smart contract autonomously, so encryption cannot be used.